Dail row over speaking time resolved after Ceann Comhairle’s intervention

 Of the nine independents involved in government formation talks with the Fianna Fail-Fine Gael Government – seven from the Regional Independent Group and two Kerry brothers Michael and Danny Healy-Rae – five are ministers of state.

-Four other independents – Mr Lowry, Gillian Toole, Barry Heneghan and Danny Healy-Rae – want to be part of a technical group, which would give them Dail speaking slots during opposition time.
+Four other independents – Mr Lowry, Gillian Toole, Barry Heneghan and Danny Healy-Rae – wanted to be part of a technical group, which would give them Dail speaking slots during opposition time.

 “In line with our consistent position that speaking time is a matter for the Oireachtas, the two Government parties accept the recommendation of the Ceann Comhairle,” a spokesperson for the Government said.